sopel39/presto_td/presto-docs/src/main/sphinx/sql/describe-input.rst

 -----------

 Describes the input parameters for a prepared statement.
 It returns a table with the position and type of each parameter.
-If the type of the parameter can not be determined, unknown is returned.
+Parameter types that cannot be determined will appear as ``unknown``.

 Examples
 --------